 Disparities in Alcohol-related Risks for Injury, Diabetes and Cardiovascular Morbidity and Mortality

-This project assesses the health disparities in major alcohol-related injuries and chronic conditions.
-Analysis of alcohol’s role in risks for these health issues among disparate populations will help our understanding of how to reduce alcohol-related disparities through policy, prevention efforts and treatment.
-Data from the Behavioral Risk Factor Surveillance System (BRFSS) and the National Alcohol Surveys (NAS) will be used to assess major causes of illness, injury, disability and death in areas of the US where significant alcohol-related racial/ethnic and socioeconomic disparities occur.
-Results will inform efforts to reduce health disparities through targeted and general policies and interventions aimed at reducing alcohol use and problems in disadvantaged populations.
+This project looks at health disparities in alcohol-related injuries and chronic conditions.
+Analysis of alcohol’s role in risks for these health issues among disparate populations helps our understanding of how to reduce alcohol-related disparities through policy, prevention and treatment.
+Data is used to assess major causes of illness, injury, disability and death in areas of the US where significant alcohol-related racial/ethnic and socioeconomic disparities occur.
+Director: William C. Kerr